lauravoelker/lauravoelker.github.io/_pages/about.md

 author_profile: true
 ---

-Hi ☺
+Hi<br>
 I’m Laura, Partner Development Manager for Microsoft Azure, based in Germany.

-My passion is helping businesses and IT partners succeed in the Microsoft ecosystem.
-I focus on building strong relationships, simplifying cloud security, and making AI and modern workplace solutions accessible to everyone.
+My passion is helping businesses and IT partners succeed in the Microsoft ecosystem.<br> I focus on building strong relationships, simplifying cloud security, and making AI and modern workplace solutions accessible to everyone.

 ---